DeckofAdventures/TheGame/1_Mechanics/02_GMGuide.md

 being a Game Master, both with the types of stories you can tell, and the way those stories unfold.

-In this Section, you will learn more about what being a Game Master entails in Tabletop RPGs more generally, as well as the important things to keep in mind when assuming this role.

-Game Masters come in all styles and each Game Master brings their unique strengths and talents to the table.
+Game Masters come in many styles and each Game Master brings their unique strengths and talents to the table.
 Don't compare yourself to others, especially those with significant experience at the table.
 This is a craft that takes years to hone, and decades to master, but you can be a great Game Master